NewModernize 2-3x faster with MongoDB’s AI-powered Application Modernization Platform. Learn more >

 What is MongoDB Atlas?

-MongoDB offers the fully managed, on-demand and global MongoDB Atlas service, in the public cloud.
-Atlas enables customers to deploy, operate, and scale MongoDB databases on AWS, Azure, or Google Cloud.
+MongoDB Atlas is a fully managed, on-demand and global service in the public cloud.
+Atlas enables customers to deploy, operate, and scale MongoDB databases on and across multiple clouds—AWS, Azure, and Google Cloud.
 MongoDB Atlas is available through a pay-as-you-go model and billed on an hourly basis.
-It’s easy to get started – use a simple GUI or programmatic API calls to select the public cloud provider, region, instance size, and features you need.
+It's easy to get started—use a simple GUI or programmatic API calls to select the public cloud provider, region, instance size, and features you need.
 MongoDB Atlas provides:

 • Automated database and infrastructure provisioning along with auto-scaling so teams can get the database resources they need, when they need them, and can elastically scale in response to application demands.

-• Fully integrated native MongoDB data visualization tools – MongoDB Charts, which supports the full richness of the document model, including nested, hierarchical and geospatial data and provide embedding and sharing capabilities.
+• Fully integrated native MongoDB data visualization tools—MongoDB Charts, which supports the full richness of the document model, including nested, hierarchical, and geospatial data, with embedding and sharing capabilities.
 Quickly build visualizations of your data without needing to deploy or manage any software or infrastructure.

-• Fully managed backups with point in time recovery to protect against data corruption, and the ability to query backups in-place without full restores.
+• Fully managed backups with point-in-time recovery to protect against data corruption.

-• The full text Atlas Search service providing rich search capabilities against your fully managed databases with no additional infrastructure or systems to provision, manage, or scale.
+• Full-text and vector search provide rich search capabilities against your fully managed databases with no additional infrastructure or systems to provision, manage, or scale.

 • Live migration to move your self-managed MongoDB clusters into the Atlas service or to move Atlas clusters between cloud providers.